 PMI PDU Categories

 PMI has defined two PDU categories: Education and Giving Back.
-To keep your PMI certificate active, you must report Education PDU claims and Giving Back PDU claims via the PMI’s Report PDU portal.
+To keep your PMI certificate active, you must report Education PDU and Giving Back PDU claims via the PMI’s Report PDU portal.
 The Work as a Practitioner PDU type falls within the Giving Back PDU category.

 Giving Back PDU Category